Configure Oracle Analytics Cloud

 Complete the following steps to configure Oracle Analytics Cloud and use the dashboards and visualizations for the wholesale CBDC application.

 1. Create an instance of Oracle Autonomous Database.
-For information on how to provision Oracle Autonomous Database for the wholesale CBDC sample, see Provision Autonomous Database.
+For information on how to provision Oracle Autonomous Database for the wholesale CBDC sample, see Provision Oracle Autonomous Database.

 2. Set up the database view definitions.
 For information on how to set up the database view definitions for the wholesale CBDC sample, see Oracle Database View Definitions for Wholesale CBDC.

-1. Log on to the Oracle Cloud Infrastructure (OCI) console.
+1. Log on to the OCI console.

 2. Click Analytics & AI > Oracle Analytics Cloud.